 I picked up each sliver of dough and rolled it into a ball before flattening it against the flour-coated counter surface.
 I rolled and flattened each tortilla out the best that I could.
 Mine were not in perfect ovals or circles (are they ever?) but I didn’t care.
 My main goal was to ensure they were somewhat evenly sized.
 I was supposed to make them thinner in the middle by shaping out some depressions to help them cook evenly.
 I forgot this step.
 No biggie.
 They still turned out well.

 Next, I added the first three disks of dough to the oil.
-I let them fry about 2-3 minutes or so on each side on medium high heat until they were a golden brown.
+I let them fry about 2-3 minutes or so on each side over medium-high heat until they were a golden brown.
 I think had I left them in much longer, they may have gotten tough.
 Once they appeared puffy and golden, I removed them to a plate lined with paper towels.

 All that was left to do was dress the bread with the taco meat and toppings.

 - 1 package of taco seasoning (or you could make your own out of the spices in your cabinet)